Car Buying Guide - New vs. Used

 New vs. Used:

-new car models come out.
-The old ones that have not been sold
+many new car models come out.
+The old ones that have not been

-need to be moved.
-But there are also always deals to be made
+sold need to be moved.
+But there are also always deals to be

-on used cars because that is the type of merchandise dealers do not
+made on used cars because that is the type of merchandise dealers

-want to keep around too long.
-So the determination must be
+do not want to keep around too long.
+So the determination

-made as to what is the best deal.
-Here are a few factors that
+must be made as to what is the best deal.
+Here are a few

 - New cars come with a manufacturer's bumper to bumper